 6 – The number of employees, consisting of one première and five seamstresses, dedicated to creating each single couture garment at Versace.

-15 – The minimum number of full-time staff members that a house must employ in order to be considered by the Fédération française de la couture as a couture house.
+15 – The minimum number of full-time staff members that a house must employ in order to be considered couture by the Fédération française de la couture.

 15-20 – The number of weddings per year and private parties every month that Arab women typically attend, thereby creating a much bigger demand for couture than the occasional charity ball and high society party in Europe and in North America, per Reuters.